FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-2018-q1-q2-update.md

 _template: blog_detail
 ---

-### 0. Table of Contents

-1. Filecoin Development Update
-   1. Demos of go-filecoin
-   2. Codebase opening up
-2. Filecoin Research Update
-3. Filecoin Project Roadmap
-   1. Optimistic Timeline
-   2. Where are we
-   3. Upcoming Milestones
-4. Filecoin Public Talks & Media
-5. libp2p update for Filecoin
-6. IPFS update for Filecoin
-7. Changes to the blog and to our updates
-8. Cautionary Notes

-### 1. Filecoin Development Update
+## 1. Filecoin Development Update

-Let’s not bury the lede.
+Let’s not bury the lead.
 The most exciting thing going on right now in the Filecoin Project is building the first protocol implementation: **go-filecoin**.
 We have been hard at work on this for many months, and are thrilled to have reached a point where:

-- (1) the blockchain data structures are implemented (structured as [IPLD](https://ipld.io/))
+1. The blockchain data structures are implemented (structured as [IPLD](https://ipld.io/))

-- (2) the nodes can establish secure connections to each other ([libp2p](https://libp2p.io/))
+2. The nodes can establish secure connections to each other ([libp2p](https://libp2p.io/))

-- (3) message and block propagation work over [libp2p](https://libp2p.io/) pubsub
+3. Message and block propagation work over [libp2p](https://libp2p.io/) pubsub

-- (4) miners can assemble blocks
+4. Miners can assemble blocks

-- (5) the nodes validate blocks & achieve consensus on the heaviest chain
+5. The nodes validate blocks & achieve consensus on the heaviest chain

-- (6) messages (transactions) invoke and execute actors (smart contracts, virtual machine)
+6. Messages (transactions) invoke and execute actors (smart contracts, virtual machine)

-- (7) actor memory is scoped and isolated in the state tree (vm)
+7. Actor memory is scoped and isolated in the state tree (vm)

-- (8) accounts, payments, and token basics work
+8. Accounts, payments, and token basics work

-- (9) the main features of the Storage Market are implemented (asks, bids, deals, storing files)
+9. The main features of the Storage Market are implemented (asks, bids, deals, storing files)

-- (10) clients can hire miners, store files, and retrieve them later (!)
+10. Clients can hire miners, store files, and retrieve them later (!)

-- (11) actors like Payment Channels work, though not complete
+11. Actors like Payment Channels work, though not complete

 You can take a closer look at completion state of various parts of go-filecoin in [this working document](https://docs.google.com/document/d/1cgss-rifFO2iSJgnMmOsD_tPal40MUp1m7crTFQuVYQ/edit?usp=sharing).

-#### 1.1.
+### 1.1.
 Dev Update / Demos of go-filecoin

 Along with this update we are publishing 3 demos of go-filecoin in action.
 The demos are basic, but they show a lot of complex components working in the go-filecoin node.
 We get to see basic blockchain operations, such as blocks being mined, propagated through the network, and the chain coming to consensus on the best next block.
 We get to see the resulting blockchain data, including the state tree, the internal data storage for actors, wallet balances, wallet payment transactions, and more.
 We get to see the decentralized and verifiable Storage Market in action, with bids, asks, and deals storing files.
 In the future, we will make and release more demos of functionality.